jonathanpenn/ui-screen-shooter/README.md

 ## Prerequisites

 You will need <a href="https://developer.apple.com/xcode/">Apple's Xcode</a> and its included instruments.
-Additionally, install command line tools using Xcode 5 or later by running `xcode-select --install` in your Terminal.
+Additionally, install command line tools using Xcode 5 or later by running `xcode-select --install` in your Terminal.<br>
+**Optional**: ImageMagick, to remove alpha channel (which iTunes Connect requires).
+Script will run regardless of whether its installed or not.

 ## Demonstration